Wireless routers make it very easy to share your high speed Internet connection with guests and family members.

 4 – Try changing the router’s channel to one that is less congested (the procedure for doing this varies by manufacturer and model so you’ll need to consult your manual for instructions).

-6 – If your router is more than two years old, consider replacing it with a new one in order to take advantage of newer, faster and more secure technologies.
+6 – If your router is more than three years old, consider replacing it with a new, state-of-the-art router in order to take advantage of newer, faster and more secure technologies.

-7 – Set up your router to use a secure, encrypted connection and add a secure, yet easy to remember password (network key) in order to keep freeloaders from piggy-backing off your Wi-Fi connection and clogging up the “data pipe”.
+7 – Set up your router to use a secure, encrypted connection and add a secure, yet easy to remember password (aka network access key) in order to keep freeloaders from piggy-backing off your WiFi connection and clogging up the “data pipe”.